MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/hcs/Enter-HcsMaintenanceMode.md

 PS C:\> Enter-HcsMaintenanceMode

-Maintenance mode will disrupt all IOs and sever the connection to the azure_1 Management Portal.
+Maintenance mode will disrupt all IOs and server the connection to the azure_1 Management Portal.
 Entering maintenance mode will reboot both controllers, which takes a few minutes to complete.
 Are you sure you want to enter maintenance mode?